Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 ## Nightly Releases

-Since 2.0.0, we also offer so-called nightly releases.
+Since 2.0.0, we offer so-called nightly releases.
 Nightlies are releases that are being built automatically every Monday at noon (UTC) (but sometimes we build them manually).
 They contain the most recent changes to the code base.
 This means that they are even more recent than the beta releases, **but** this also means that they may contain serious bugs which we haven't found yet.

 Nightly releases are for advanced users only who understand the risks in using these.
 If you keep your settings, the writing statistics, and your files backed up regularly, it might be safe to use nightlies.
 We do appreciate every one who uses nightlies and informs us about bugs they encounter.